PyChina/weekly/content/Issue/issue-398.md

 - [Beautiful Soup: 用 Python 构建网络抓取工具](https://pycoders.com/link/3071/web)
     + REAL PYTHON

-In this tutorial, you’ll walk through the main steps of the web scraping process.
-You’ll learn how to write a script that uses Python’s requests library to scrape data from a website.
-You’ll also use Beautiful Soup to extract the specific pieces of information that you’re interested in.
+In this tutorial, you'll walk through the main steps of the web scraping process.
+You'll learn how to write a script that uses Python's requests library to scrape data from a website.
+You'll also use Beautiful Soup to extract the specific pieces of information that you're interested in.

 (`是也乎:`